laureng97/Crowdfunding_ETL/README.md

 # Create the Contacts DataFrame
-Option 1: Use Pandas to create the contacts dataframe.
-We opted to do option 1 for this portion.
+We opted to do option 1 for this portion; Use Pandas to create the contacts dataframe.
 We started by iterating through the contact_info dataframe and converted each row to a dictionary.
 The data was in JSON format so we alterted this by using JSON.loads to convert it to python formatting.
 A new dataframe was created to add each list of values and each row to the columns "contact_id", "name", and "email".
 The "name" column values were then split into two columns, "first_name" and "last_name".
 The original "name" column was then dropped.